Skip to footer content

 The sum of the elements is: 15

 In the example above, we first create a list of integers called numbers and initialize a variable sum to store the sum of the elements.
 Then, we use the foreach loop to iterate through the list and add the value of each element to the sum.
 Finally, we print the sum to the console.
-We can also print an array using the foreach loop similarly.
+This method can also be adapted to print or operate on other collections similarly.

 Variations and Best Practices